codefresh-io/index-alignment/README.md

 > [!CAUTION]
 > This command changes indexes in the target DB, which may have performance impact.
 >
-> We strongly advice to not use this command against production DB because of possible performance impact.
-Instead, use `compare` command to get the drift, then consider eliminating index drift manually during maintainance window.
+> We strongly advice to NOT use this command against production DB because of possible performance impact.
+Instead, use `compare` command to get the diff, then consider eliminating index diff manually during maintainance window.

 Sync indexes from a recommended dump with a target MongoDB instance.
 The command will fail if it is required to create indexes on heavily populated collections and the `--force` flag has not been specified